Arabic coffee: Levant

+It is often said humorously that a Lebanese person who does not drink coffee risks “losing their nationality.”

+In Jordan, black, cardamom-flavored qahwah sādah (often called “welcome coffee”) remains a traditional sign of respect and an important part of hospitality.
+Serving coffee is central to Jordanian social life and is a customary way to honor guests.

 Morocco

 While the national drink of Morocco is gunpowder green tea brewed with fresh mint and espresso is very popular, Arabic coffee is also widely consumed, especially on formal occasions.
 It is often made with the purpose of conducting a business deal and welcoming someone into one's home for the first time, and frequently served at weddings and on important occasions.

 Cultivation

 Much of the popularization of coffee is due to its cultivation in the Arab world, beginning in what is now Yemen, by Sufi monks in the 15th century.
 Through thousands of Arabs pilgrimaging to Mecca, the enjoyment and harvesting of coffee, or the "wine of Araby" spread to other Arab countries (e.g. Egypt, Syria) and eventually to a majority of the world through the 16th century.

 Coffee, in addition to being essential in the home, became a major part of social life.
 Coffeehouses, qahwa قَهوة in Modern Standard Arabic, became "Schools of the Wise" as they developed into places of intellectual discussion, in addition to centers of relaxation and comradery.